mitchellh/go-server-timing/README.md

 # HTTP Server-Timing for Go [![Godoc](https://godoc.org/github.com/mitchellh/go-server-timing?status.svg)](https://godoc.org/github.com/mitchellh/go-server-timing)

-This library a middleware for using
+This is a library including middleware for using
 [HTTP Server-Timing](https://www.w3.org/TR/server-timing) with Go.
 This header allows a server to send timing information from the backend, such as database access time, file reads, etc. The timing information can be then be inspected